 When a disaster strikes, on average 73% goes to immediate relief and only 4.8% goes to recovery and rebuilding, a process that can take up to 10 years.
 We know there will be significant and long-term needs for our fellow community members to rebuild their lives.
 Long after media attention has shifted away from our community, we will be here, committed to providing support that addresses the most critical needs of our nonprofits and their clients.

 Disasters are chaotic, but the response should not be.
 With 34 years of experience in philanthropy we know how to make strategic, thoughtful, and impactful grants.
 To date we’ve given out more than $200 million to organizations addressing issues such as housing, hunger, economic well-being, and mental health.
+To learn more about our role in recovery and rebuilding, we encourage you to read this Forbes article entitled 10 Ways Community Foundations Are a Best-Bet for Disaster Giving.

 As funders with 34 years of experience in grantmaking in Sonoma County, we will rely on our thorough due diligence process to identify and vet organizations to receive funding.